Micronauts

 Micronauts is a North American science fiction toyline manufactured and marketed by Mego from 1976 to 1980.
 The Micronauts toyline was based on and licensed from the Microman toyline created by Japanese-based toy company Takara in 1974.

 Mego discontinued the Micronauts line in 1980 prior to the company's bankruptcy and dissolution in 1982.
 Years after Mego's demise, other toy companies, such as Palisades Toys and SOTA (State of the Art) Toys, have attempted to revive the toyline.
-In 2025, Super7 added Micronauts to their ReAction toyline and had planned to release new Micronauts figures in March 2025.
+In 2025, Super7 added Micronauts to their ReAction+ toyline.

 Description

 The Micronauts toyline consisted of 3.75 in action figures which were known for their high number of articulation points relative to other toys of similar size and scale in the 1970s.
 The toyline also included vehicles, robots, playsets and accessories.
 Many of the Micronauts toys used interchangeable 5 mm connectors and ports that allowed parts to be transferred and connected between different toys.